Autobiography

 This photo of Gonzalo Duran does not have a copyright on it and those seeking to use it are welcome to, please give credit if possible to Today’s Pixels.

-My name is Gonzalo Duran.
 I was born and raised in the Belmont section of the Bronx, the son of a single mother who immigrated from El Salvador in pursuit of a better life.
-We were raised on public assistance, but my mother’s determination taught me resilience, responsibility, and service.
-Those values shaped who I am and continue to guide my work today.
+We were raised on public assistance, but my mother’s determination instilled in me resilience, responsibility, and a deep commitment to service.
+Those values continue to guide my work today.

-Concerned by the economic pressures facing the Bronx, I stepped into public service to fight for accountability and opportunity.
-I currently serve as District Leader for the 79th Assembly District and Vice Chairman of the Bronx Conservative Party.
-Today, I am running for the United States Congress in New York’s 15th Congressional District to ensure the Bronx has a strong, credible voice and a future built on action, dignity, and hope.
+Concerned by the economic pressures facing the Bronx, I stepped further into public service to fight for accountability and opportunity.
+I currently serve as District Leader for the 79th Assembly District and as Vice Chairman of the Bronx Conservative Party.

 Gonzalo Duran